goabstract/Marketing-for-Engineers/README.md

 ### Twitter

-Be awere of [Twitter tweet & DM limit](https://support.twitter.com/articles/15364).
-And these tools help you maximize your Twitter presence, from timing to sharing to analysis:
+Be aware of [Twitter tweet & DM limit](https://support.twitter.com/articles/15364).
+And these tools help you maximize your Twitter presence, from timing to sharing to the analysis:
 * [Followerwonk](https://moz.com/followerwonk/analyze/) gives a huge base of data about any Twitter user.